vhbagci/AWS-CSA-2019-study-notes/Course/Chapter 7 - VPCs/README.md

 ### Internet Gateway (IGW)

-An IGW is a horizontally scaled, redundant, and highly available Amazon VPC component that allows communication between that allows communication between instances in your Amazon VPC and the internet.
+An IGW is a horizontally scaled, redundant, and highly available Amazon VPC component that allows communication between instances in your Amazon VPC and the internet.

 You can create an Internet Gateway for a VPC by picking a name tag.